Akarshna/Keeper/README.md

-# Preesh API
+# Keeper
-It is a new webapp which fetches data from an api and sends it to google sheet
+It is just like Google Keep, keeps our to do items stored in Local Storage and UI is based on Apple (a litle)